112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 prosperous as we are.
 It is not cheap to install modern plumbing.

 <div id="45"><em>45.
-“The French don't bathe.”</em></div>
+“The French don’t bathe.”</em></div>

-The French don't bathe often enough.
-They can't.
-They don't have real soap.
+The French don’t bathe often enough.
+They can’t.
+They don’t have real soap.
 They have had no soap worthy of the name since 1940.
 The Germans took the soap, for four years.
-That's a long time.
+That’s a long time.

 The ration for Frenchman today, four months after the war is over, is two cakes of poor ersatz soap per month — 20 grams every two months.
 Most real soap can